AdobeDocs/experience-platform.fr-FR/help/data-science-workspace/authoring/sdk.md

 **Spark (Scala)**

-Le tableau suivant décrit les méthodes de classe d&#39;une [!DNL Spark] FeaturePipelineFactory :
+The following table describes the class methods of a [!DNL Spark] FeaturePipelineFactory:

 <table>
     <thead>